Data Parsing & Serialization

 };

 Performance Trade-offs: Synchronous JSON.parse on payloads >5MB causes measurable main-thread jank.
-Worker offloading shifts this cost but adds inter-thread communication latency (~0.5–2ms per round-trip).
+Worker offloading shifts this cost but adds inter-thread communication latency (~0.5–2ms per round-trip for the message itself, plus serialization of the string payload).

 3. Deserialization Benchmarks & Optimization

-Native JSON.parse is highly optimized, but custom deserializers or schema validators can introduce bottlenecks.
+Native JSON.parse is highly optimized in V8 and SpiderMonkey, but custom deserializers or schema validators can introduce bottlenecks.
 Before migrating to Web Workers, profile baseline performance using Benchmarking JSON.parse vs Worker Deserialization to quantify thread-switching overhead versus main-thread blocking time.

 // benchmark.js